Machauer-P/lisp-net/README.md

 ## 💡 Core Innovation & Features

 LISP-Net is a **purely convolutional framework** for interactive volumetric segmentation.
-Instead of sparse clicks, it conditions on a single dense 2D anchor prompt and propagates the annotation intent through within-volume visual correspondence rather than memorized anatomical priors.
-In 2D benchmarks it outperforms UniverSeg by 23.73% at mid-range offsets; in 3D it exceeds nnInteractive by 9.63% in volumetric Dice under simulated (oracle) interactive refinement, with further advantages on out-of-distribution data.
+Instead of sparse clicks, it conditions on a single dense 2D anchor prompt and propagates the annotation through within-volume visual correspondence, showing closer alignment with the user's intent than prior-driven approaches.
+In 2D benchmarks, LISP-Net's one-shot prompt-conditioning achieves 23.73\% higher Dice than UniverSeg's 16-shot support set at mid-range offsets — a design trade-off between spatial proximity (LISP-Net) and offset-invariant batch processing (UniverSeg).
+In 3D, nnInteractive leads in the single-prompt setting (volumetric Dice 0.680 vs.\ 0.660), while LISP-Net surpasses it by 9.63\% under simulated (oracle) interactive refinement (0.877 vs.\ 0.800).
+On the tested out-of-distribution shifts, LISP-Net's prompt-conditioned design generalizes to unseen modalities and anatomies without retraining.

 **Key Contributions:**
 - **Asymmetrical Dual-Encoder:** A heavy Prompt Encoder extracts structural semantics from a dense 2D prompt (reference image + full mask).
 Multi-resolution SE channel-attention fuses these features into the Query Encoder at each stage.
 - **Efficient & Lightweight:** ~28M parameters, adaptive tiling, peak GPU memory of 164–780 MB, per-slice latency of ~14 ms (GPU) / ~150 ms (CPU).
 ONNX export enables browser-based inference for research demos.
 - **Self-monitoring Slice Feedback (SSF):** Automatically detects structural drift during 3D propagation via confidence monitoring and refreshes the prompt context without ground-truth annotations.
 - **Oracle Interactive Feedback (Oracle IFL):** A clinician corrects a missegmented slice; it becomes a fresh dense prompt to update all subsequent predictions.
 The oracle protocol uses ground-truth masks as corrections, establishing an upper bound on interactive performance.
-- **Out-of-Distribution Robustness:** An MRI-only variant retains accuracy on CT; a head-only variant segments body anatomy.
-The model follows the prompt, not the training prior.
+- **Prompt-Conditioned Generalization:** On the tested domain shifts (cross-modality MRI/CT, cross-anatomy head/body, cross-species mouse micro-CT, and novel annotation granularity), LISP-Net's predictions align more closely with the prompt's content than with learned anatomical priors — an interpretation consistent with the results but not conclusively proven.

 <br>
 <img src="docs/p_unet_architecture.png" style="width: 100%;" alt="LISP-Net Architecture">